timsims/pamphlet/Readme.md

 ## Project Structure

+- `pamphlet.go`: Contains the main functions for opening and parsing EPUB files.
 - `parser.go`: Contains the main logic for parsing EPUB files.
+- `book.go`: Contains the `Book` struct and related functions.
 - `parser_test.go`: Contains tests for the parser.
 - `epub/`: Contains the EPUB-related structs and types.